-According to Desjarlais and Joseph, “For socially interactive technologies, messages are directed to a specific person and conversing typically occurs in real time (e.g., text and instant messaging).
+According to Desjarlais and Joseph, “For socially interactive technologies, messages are directed to a specific person, and conversing typically occurs in real-time (e.g., text and instant messaging).
 Such online conversations resemble [face-to-face] interactions but in a text-based form.”3

-In other words, the social networking sites that are most conducive to forming new friendships will allow you to communicate with people in a way that is as similar to “real life” communication as possible.
+In other words, the social networking sites that are most conducive to forming new friendships will allow you to communicate with people in a way that is as similar to real-life communication as possible.

-This is opposite of socially passive technologies, which promote much longer delays between responses (such as email and direct messaging) and do not mimic face-to-face interaction as closely.
+This is the opposite of socially passive technologies, which promote much longer delays between responses (such as email and direct messaging) and do not mimic face-to-face interaction as closely.
 It was found that these types of social technologies are much less likely to be used in forming close online friendships– or, at the very least, will significantly slow down the development of the friendship.

-With as many social networking sites as there are, it can be overwhelming to sort through them in order to choose the best one (or several) for your journey in making friends online.
+With as many social networking sites as there are, it can be overwhelming to sort through them to choose the best one (or several) for your journey in making friends online.
 But don’t panic- we’ve compiled a list of social networking sites and mobile apps for making friends online:

 - Meetup.com: Search for your interests or hobbies and find social events in your area created by other users.
 You can also create your own social events for other users to find and attend.

-- Rendezwho: This app uses questions about your personality and interests to match you with one other user (who can be anywhere in the world).
+- Rendezwho: This app uses questions about your personality and interests to match you with another user (who can be anywhere in the world).
 You cannot directly share anything about yourself with the other user (and vice versa) but instead get to know each other by sending and receiving music playlists, memes, etc. Once you figure out where your friend is located, you can travel to meet your new friend for the first time.

 - Meet My Dog: According to the app, “Meet My Dog is a new location-based social app that helps you connect with other dog owners in your local area and many other locations.”